ntop/ntopng/doc/src/advanced_features/flows_dump.rst

 Flows Dump
 ==========

-Ntopng supports flows dump towards multiple downstream databases, namely MySQL, Elasticsearch, Logstash and nIndex.
+Ntopng supports flows dump towards multiple downstream databases, namely MySQL, Elasticsearch, Syslog and nIndex.
 Flows dump is enabled using option :code:`-F`.

 When flows dump is enabled, a new `Flow Dump Settings` tab appears in the preferences.